chrootlogin/docker-nextcloud/README.md

 **Why does the start take so long?**

 When you run the container it will reset the permissions on the /data folder.
 This means if you have much data, it takes some time.
+This helps to avoid permission issues.

 **Why don't you use PHP 7?**